About Croatia, a Mediterranean Gem

 With ports and marinas of various sizes, they’re great for boats of all sizes.
 So it’s no wonder they are so popular with boating and sailing.

-When the sun sets, Hvar town comes alive with its vibrant nightlife.
-The town boasts an array of trendy bars, clubs, and restaurants that cater to all tastes.
-Whether you’re looking for a relaxed beachfront cocktail or an energetic night of dancing, Hvar Town has it all.
+When the sun sets, Hvar town comes alive with its vibrant nightlife, with a list of trendy bars, clubs, and restaurants for any taste.

-Both Hvar and Brac are two of the best islands in Croatia, offering an idyllic escape filled with natural beauty and unforgettable experiences.
-So pack your bags and sail away to these stunning islands for an unforgettable vacation in Croatia’s Adriatic paradise.
+Both Hvar and Brač are two of the best islands in Croatia, offering an idyllic escape filled with natural beauty and unforgettable experiences.

 14. Wine tasting

-There are thousands of wineries in Croatia, but the most famous ones are the ones in Istria and Dalmatia.
+There are thousands of wineries in Croatia, but the most famous are in Istria and Dalmatia.

-Head out from Zagreb on the Plešivica and Samobor Wine Road Day Tour which takes you to the famous Plešivica Wine Road to try wine in exquisite wineries and indulge in delicious traditional cakes in Samobor.
+Head out from Zagreb on the Plešivica and Samobor Wine Road Day Tour, which takes you to the famous Plešivica Wine Road to try wine in exquisite wineries and delicious traditional cakes in Samobor.

-In Dubrovnik, you can go on the Dubrovnik Gastronomy Food & Wine Tour.
+- From Dubrovnik, you can join the Gastronomy Food & Wine Tour.

 15. Truffle hunting

 Truffle hunting in Istria is an adventure on its own.
-Trained dogs or sometimes even pigs are used to sniff out these elusive treasures hidden beneath the ground.
-Accompanied by experienced hunters, visitors can witness firsthand the excitement of searching for truffles amidst beautiful landscapes.
+Trained dogs are used to sniff out these elusive treasures hidden beneath the ground.
+Accompanied by experienced hunters, you can witness firsthand the excitement of searching for truffles in beautiful landscapes.

-In Motovun, you can go on a Private Truffle Hunting Adventure, or go on a Truffle Hunting AND Cooking Tour in the small village of Paladini close by.
+From Motovun, you can go on a Private Truffle Hunting Adventure, or go on a Truffle Hunting AND Cooking Tour in the small village of Paladini.

-And even if you don’t go on a truffle-hunting adventure, make sure to seek out products with truffles while in Istria, like truffle chocolate.
-It’s not for everyone’s tastebuds, but you might love it!
+And even if you don’t go on a truffle-hunting adventure, make sure to find products with truffles while in Istria, like truffle chocolate.
+It’s not for everyone’s taste buds, but you might love it!

 16. Zadar sunsets and Sea Organ